ember-intl/ember-intl/docs/ember-intl/src/docs/advanced/organizing-translations.md

 > [!NOTE]
 >
-> Spaces in a folder name are converted to underscores.
+> A folder name cannot include a space.
+Use a hyphen or an underscore instead.